hongpham/Workshop-Protect-your-IoT-fleet/Module 2: Audit your IoT Fleet/README.md

 - [Logging disabled](https://docs.aws.amazon.com/iot/latest/developerguide/audit-chk-logging-disabled.html): indicates AWS IoT logs are not enabled in Amazon CloudWatch.
 AWS IoT logs in CloudWatch provide visibility into behaviors in AWS IoT, including authentication failures and unexpected connects and disconnects that might indicate that a device has been compromised.

-> Helpful tip: this Audit Checks document provide instructions to help you fix noncompliant findings for 14 checks.
+> Helpful tip: [this Audit Checks document](https://docs.aws.amazon.com/iot/latest/developerguide/device-defender-audit-checks.html) provides instructions to help you fix noncompliant findings for 14 checks.

 8. To view which resources associate which each findings, click on the check name.
 In this module, let's work on fixing  **Device certificate shared**  findings.
 Click on this finding to find out which device certificate are being shared, and which IoT Things are involved.

-9. You should will see the Certificate Id that is being shared.
+9. You will see the Certificate Id that is being shared.

 <img src="../images/sharedcert.png"/>